The Drive That Ruined Every Other Road Trip: Big Sur on Highway 1

 Pfeiffer Beach and the Purple Sand

 This one's easy to miss.
-The access road to Pfeiffer Beach is narrow, poorly marked, and locals like it that way.
+The access road to Pfeiffer Beach is narrow, poorly marked, and the locals like it that way.
 Look for Sycamore Canyon Road on the right (heading south), about a mile south of the Big Sur Station.
 It's a two-mile single-lane drive down to the beach.
 Parking: $12.

-The sand has a purple tinge from manganese garnet in the cliffs.
+The sand carries a purple tinge from manganese garnet in the cliffs.
 Not bright purple — a subtle, mineral shimmer that's most visible when wet.
 The Keyhole Arch at the south end of the beach is the real draw: in December and January, the sunset light streams directly through the rock opening, creating a natural spotlight on the waves.
 Photography heaven.

 The ocean here is not for swimming.
 Sneaker waves, riptides, and cold water (55°F) make this a look-but-don't-touch beach.
 People have died here.
 Respect it.